 Put the mower on the top setting

-This is the opposite of what you'd logically do but do it anyway though it can be a problem for users of cylinder mowers as they don’t like mowing long grass!
-The benefits are:
+This is the opposite of what you'd logically do but do it anyway.
+Raising the setting to maximum on a cylinder mower can be a problem as these machines don’t like mowing long grass!
+Anyway the benefits are:

 - Longer grass grows more slowly

 - The grass will use less energy growing and use it instead for roots and health